parmitam/parmitamehta.co/src/documents/posts/work.html.md

 <p>Rituals that promote oscillation- the recovery of energy- link the levels of the pyramid.</p>

-<p>They promote rituals as a way of creating the oscillations that take you between expending and recovering energy.If executives are to perform at high levels over long haul, they have to train in the same systematic multilevel way that world-class athletes do.</p>
+<blockquote>They promote rituals as a way of creating the oscillations that take you between expending and recovering energy.If executives are to perform at high levels over long haul, they have to train in the same systematic multilevel way that world-class athletes do.</blockquote>

 <p>The message is clear.
 I need to concentrate on recovery and built it into my daily routine.
 Not wait for the weekend, make the cycle shorter and consciously recognize when I am flagging, learn and train to institute cycles of recovery.
 The simile, awkwardly is weight lifting:</p>